jakub-mata/browser_project/README.md

 Finally, an HTML viewer will render our page when given a root of the parsing tree.
 It is written with [Fyne.io](https://fyne.io/).

 Each node has a container.
 Before initializing this container, each node receives (recursively) objects from its children which should be contained within the container.
 After the recursion ends (and our root has its container filled), the page is showed.

+## Known issues
+There are a few issues which need to address in future releases:
+1. *Character references*: currently treated as plain text.
+For example, the default google web page for Czech uses Latin1 encoding with some characters (e.g. "ř") represented with their character reference code.
+2. *Encodings*: only utf-8 and Latin1 are currently supported
+3. *Long text*: due to limitations of the [Fyne.io](https://fyne.io/) library, there isn't an easy way to wrap text horizontally.
+As of now, a long text would expand beyond the page.